HarveyAland/auzre-monitoring-remediation/README.md

 -   Added a **`Computer` field filter** so queries were tied to the correct VM, preventing cross-VM false positives.

-Introduced a **10-minute suppression period** to prevent a single VM’s alert from repeatedly firing on the same event.
+-   Introduced a **5-minute suppression period** to prevent a single VM’s alert from repeatedly firing on the same event.

+-   Set **Alert Rule** Evaluation time to every 5 minutes.

 These changes eliminated redundant alerts and made the monitoring rules much more reliable.

-👉 Please see all queries for the alert rules in the queries folder.
+👉 Please see all queries for the alert rules in the queries folder [Alert Rule Queries](https://github.com/HarveyAland/auzre-monitoring-remediation/tree/main/Log%20KQL%20Querys/Alert%20Rule%20Querys)

 ---
 ## 🔔 Logic App Integration